MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/native-chat-for-external-users.md

 - Native chat - a chat experience that includes formatting, @mentions, emojis, etc.
 - Basic chat - a text-only chat experience

 Native chat is available when communicating with people in other Microsoft 365 organizations, provided both users are in [Teams only coexistence mode](setting-your-coexistence-and-upgrade-settings.md) and both are in the same cloud environment.
-(Native chat is not available when communicating between cloud environments, such as GCC to GCC High or commercial cloud.)
+It is also available when communicating with Teams users not managed by an organization (those using Microsoft accounts).

-Basic chat is available in all other chat experiences, including communicating with:
+Basic chat is available in all other chat experiences, including:

-- Skype for Business users
+- Communicating with Skype for Business users
-- Skype users
+- Communicating with Skype users
-- Teams users not managed by an organization (those using Microsoft accounts)
+- Communicating between cloud environments, such as GCC to GCC High or commercial cloud

 ## Related topics